 “All of a sudden, there was much more need for programs to communicate across different devices, whether it was up to a server in the cloud, or whether it was between mobile devices and servers, and so on.
 We solved that very successfully and the industry picked up since then on our approach to it.
 That’s something I’m very proud of.”

 Of course, a lot has happened in the 15 years since Torgersen took over the helm of C# from creator, Anders Hejlsberg.
-More recently, the rise of– particularly amid the COVID-19 pandemic – has started to level the playing field by allowing people with little to no coding ability to build functional apps.
+More recently, the rise of no-code, low-code platforms – particularly amid the COVID-19 pandemic – has started to level the playing field by allowing people with little to no coding ability to build functional apps.

 SEE: Linux commands for user management (TechRepublic Premium)